brianbuccola/mcgill-website/research.markdown

 Proceedings Papers
 ------------------

 - Buccola, Brian.
+In prep.
+Severing maximality from *fewer than*:
+  Evidence from genericity.
+In *Proceedings of Sinn und Bedeutung 20*.

+- Buccola, Brian.
 To appear.
 Variable monotonicity and *less than*: when Van Benthem's problem is not a problem.
 In Thuy Bui and Deniz Özyildiz (eds.),